Tur-1/Laravel-Modules/README.md

 # Laravel Modules Package

+`tur1/laravel-modules` is a Laravel package which was created to manage your large Laravel app using modules.
 This package provides a set of Artisan commands and tools to easily create modules, pages, and filters in your Laravel application.
-It also allows you to register filters and perform searches on model fields, including searching through relationships.

 Generate your first module using `php artisan module:create Admins`.
 The following structure will be generated.